Game of Thrones filming locations – Northern Ireland

-Lying beneath Sleish Mountain, the Valley used as the vast area of Grasslands in Essos.
-Daenerys brother Visery and the Dothraki Khalasar make camp in the long-grassed plains that the Dothraki call home in Season 1 Episode 2.
+Lying beneath Slemish Mountain, the valley was used as the vast area of Grasslands in Essos.
+Daenerys Targaryen’s brother Viserys and the Dothraki Khalasar make camp in the long-grassed plains that the Dothraki call home in Season 1 Episode 2.

 Galboly, The Glens of Antrim

-Galboly is perched on a Plateau beneath towing basalt cliffs.
+Galboly is perched on a plateau beneath towering basalt cliffs.
 Sansa and Littlefinger watch Robin practice his swordsmanship in season 5 Episode 1.

-The crew return to the same location in Season 6 Episode 4.
-Littlefinger and Robin agree to march to Sansa’s aid with the knights of the vale.
+The crew returned to the same location in Season 6 Episode 4 when Littlefinger and Robin agreed to march to Sansa’s aid with the knights of the vale.

-The end of the day you should arrive at Mary McBride’s inn for an evening meal and a selfie at the carved door.
-You might like to find a hotel such as Fishermans Cottage at Cushendun.
+At the end of the day you should arrive at Mary McBride’s inn for an evening meal and a selfie at the carved door.
+You might like to find a hotel such as Fisherman’s Cottage at Cushendun.

 The caves of Cushendun (the unusual parlour of Melisandre)